He said this while speaking as the chief guest at a contract signing ceremony of a resort for senior citizens

-"It should not be 60 years, but at least 65 years to regard someone as a senior citizen," he said while speaking as the chief guest at a contract signing ceremony of the country's first ever resort for the senior citizens at Pan Pacific Sonargaon Hotel in Dhaka on Monday.
+"It should not be 60 years, but at least 65 years to regard someone as a senior citizen," he said at a contract signing ceremony of the country's first ever resort for senior citizens at Pan Pacific Sonargaon Hotel, Dhaka.

-The resort complex will provide 100 secure residences, a specialized hospital with 50 beds, open field and other greener facilities.
-Residents of the resort will have an ample space and opportunities to engage in multiple activities with the other residents.
+According to the blueprint, the resort complex would provide 100 secure residences, a specialized hospital with 50 beds, open field and other facilities.
+Residents of the resort would have ample space and opportunities to engage in multiple activities with other residents.

-They will also have the opportunity to mingle with visitors and guests who come to spend vacations at the resort, organizers said at the program.
+They would also have the opportunity to mingle with visitors and guests who come to spend vacations at the resort, organizers said at the event.

 “The aim of this medical resort is to provide a solution to this growing problem,” he said.